Complete Custom Recovery Installation Guide

 .img

-file to ADB/Fastboot folder - Rename to simple name:
+- Rename to simple name:

 recovery.img

-Step 3: Boot to Fastboot Mode โ
+Step 2: Enter Fastboot Mode

 adb reboot bootloader

-Method 2: Hardware Keys
+Hardware Keys Method:

 - Power off device completely